The NC Residency Determination Service (RDS) determines residency for tuition purposes for all UNC System universities.

 - Email: firstname.lastname@example.org

-Note that the process could take up to 25 days to complete, so stating early is in the student's best interest.
+Note that the process could take up to 25 days to complete, so starting early is in the student's best interest.
 If you have not completed the residency application within 25 days from the time you first started the application, RDS will give a nonresident determination and the student will need to submit a reconsideration with RDS using the contact information above.

-In accordance with the UNC System Office, beginning Fall 2019, residency applications must be completed with a residency determination by RDS no later than the 30th day from the start date of the term for a fall/spring term or the 9th day from the start date of the term for a Summer I or II term (counting ALL days, including weekends and holidays, beginning with the first day of classes as day one) in order for the residency determination to apply in the current term.
+In accordance with the UNC System Office, beginning Fall 2019, residency applications must be completed with a residency determination by RDS no later than the 30th day from the start date of the term for a fall/spring term or the 3rd day from the start date of the term for a Summer I or II term (counting ALL days in a term) in order for the residency determination to apply in the current term.
 Failure to meet this deadline will result in a residency determination beginning the next eligible term for which a student is registered.

 Veteran's Access, Choice, and Accountability Act of 2014

 In August 2014 Congress passed the Veterans Access, Choice, and Accountability Act of 2014.
 Section 702 of the “Choice Act” requests that Purdue provide in-state residency for tuition purposes to veterans and their family members using the Post 9/11 GI Bill (Chapter 33) or the Active Duty Montgomery GI Bill (Chapter 30) for terms that begin after July 1, 2015 with the following qualifying circumstances:

 Necessary documents for review under Section 702 classification are:

 A student seeking in-state tuition under Section 702 must be using GI Bill entitlement for the term in which their resident status will be evaluated.

 A residence determination cannot be made until all supporting documents have been received.
 Once a covered individual is determined to have met the qualifications for in-state residence, this person will retain his or her status as long as he or she remains continuously enrolled in the institution.